-The theme of the next Festival will focus on the music of the Americas (North, Central and South) and of the Old Continent in reference both to the specificity of genres – as demonstrated by the special attention dedicated to one of the leading figures in music improvisation, Keith Jarrett, winner of the Golden Lion for Lifetime Achievement – and to their mutual influences and cross-fertilization.
-This Golden Lion, unique in the history of the Biennale Musica, has definitively widened the horizon of the great masters full circle, one might say, as demonstrated by the acknowledgments awarded in the past to Pierre Boulez, Georges Aperghis, Salvatore Sciarrino, Sofia Gubaidulina, Steve Reich, and Tan Dun, figures of absolute significance for the music of our time.
+The programme of the 62nd International Festival of Contemporary Music of the Biennale di Venezia will continue to draw its inspiration from the comprehensive project that, from 2012 to 2017, set as its main goal an interpretation of the concept of “contemporary” that extends the field of investigation and advancement to the most diverse styles of musical composition as well as to other genres and creative aims in which research and experimentation become significant aspects of artistic expression.
+The theme of the Festival, titled Crossing the Atlantic, will focus on the music and musicians of the Americas and the Old Continent in reference both to the specificity of genres – as demonstrated by the special attention dedicated to one of the leading figures in music improvisation, Keith Jarrett, winner of the Golden Lion for Lifetime Achievement – and to their mutual influences and cross-fertilizations.
+This particular Golden Lion, unique in the history of the Biennale Musica, has definitively widened the horizon of the great masters and brought it to full circle, one might say, as demonstrated by the acknowledgments awarded in the past to Pierre Boulez, Georges Aperghis, Salvatore Sciarrino, Sofia Gubaidulina, Steve Reich and Tan Dun, very different figures but each of absolute significance for the music of our time.